rsm23/askem/README.md

 # Askem
 ## Q&amp;A Laravel Application
-Still on its early developement stage
+Still on its early development stage